-What is your military affiliation and tell us about some of your passions.
+What is your military affiliation, and what are some of your personal and professional interests?

-What is your favorite highlight or event from the Military Spouse Professional Network?
+What is your favorite highlight from your participation in the MSPN?

 Every meeting is a favorite moment of mine.
 That may sound silly, but I look forward to our next monthly chapter meeting from the moment we end our meetings each month.
 Every month, I am humbled and amazed at the breadth of human talent we have among our chapter participants and the level of support, encouragement, and sound professional advice and insight we share with one another.

-That being said, I definitely think some of the best “highlights” in the last six months were a LinkedIn workshop and the Chapter Lead Training in Seattle.
-For the LinkedIn Workshop we were able, through the U.S. Chamber Foundation’s relationship, to bring in LinkedIn’s Head of Military & Veterans Program to our monthly meeting.
+That being said, I definitely think some of the best highlights in the last six months were a LinkedIn workshop and the Chapter Lead Training in Seattle.
+For the LinkedIn workshop, we were able, through the U.S. Chamber Foundation’s relationship, to bring in LinkedIn’s Head of Military & Veterans Program to our monthly meeting.
 His expertise with the platform, coupled with his experience and perspective on military life, made for an incredibly dynamic meeting.
-Additionally, our annual Chapter Lead Training was incredible.
-Getting to spend time with so many career-minded military spouses and hear how they are approaching their installation’s needs through the Military Spouse Professional Network was exciting, thought provoking, and truly made me feel like I was part of one of the best culture shifts in military-related programming.
+Additionally, our annual MSPN Chapter Lead Training was incredible.
+Getting to spend time with so many career-minded military spouses and hear how they are approaching their installation’s needs through the MSPN was exciting, thought-provoking, and truly made me feel like I was part of one of the best culture shifts in military-related programming.

 How have you engaged your local and/or military community?